coolamit/ig-utilities/docs/classes/arrays.md

 ### `is_associative( array  $data ) : bool`

-The `Arrays::is_associative()` method allows you to quickly check if a given array is an associative array or not.
+The `is_associative()` method allows you to quickly check if a given array is an associative array or not.
 If an array has even one numeric index, the method will return `FALSE`.
 The method will return `TRUE` as long as all indices in the array (being checked) are non-numeric.

 ### `merge_selective( array ...$arrays ) : array`

-The `Arrays::merge_selective()` method allows merging of multiple arrays.
+The `merge_selective()` method allows merging of multiple arrays.
 This is similar to [`array_merge()`](https://www.php.net/manual/en/function.array-merge.php) with a small difference.
 In this method, the first array passed is considered the main array in which all subsequent arrays are merged and so the data is merged only for the indices/keys present in the first array and the remaining indices/keys are discarded.

 Consider the following example.